 An RF preamplifier can reduce noise on weak FM broadcast signals.
 A low-noise preamp can ensure that external noise, not tuner sensitivity, limits reception.
 A preamp can breathe new life into an older tuner that lacks an RF stage, has inadequate IF limiting, or is misaligned.
 Mounted at the antenna, a preamp can overcome the loss of a long feedline, which otherwise directly degrades sensitivity.
-If the RF signal feeds multiple tuners, each signal split degrades tuner sensitivity at least 3 dB.
+If the RF signal feeds multiple tuners, each signal split degrades sensitivity at least 3 dB.
 Placing a preamp ahead of the power divider can overcome this loss.

 A low-noise preamp with 5 dB gain can improve sensitivity with low risk of tuner overload and may noticeably reduce noise.
 Unless large losses follow the preamp, diminishing returns set in above 15 dB and overload may occur.
 Preamp gain ranges from several dB for distribution amplifiers to 30+ dB for mast-mount TV preamps.

 Preamp noise figures range from about 0.5 to 5 dB, with low values for optimized designs using modern devices.
 When given, the rated noise figure for a consumer preamp is usually 1 to 3 dB.
 Tuner noise figures range from perhaps 3 to 9 dB, or even higher for older or misaligned equipment.

 A third-order output intercept of 25 dBm or more should cause troublesome spurious signals only for extremely strong input signals.
 Usually the tuner will overload before the preamp does.
 Return loss > 10 dB should be fine.